Appleseed Ex Machina: Costume design

-In this film, two of Deunan's costumes were designed by Italian fashion designer Miuccia Prada.
+Two of Deunan's costumes in the film were designed by Italian fashion designer Miuccia Prada.
 Prada was apparently already a fan of the first Appleseed movie, and she jumped at the chance to work on the second installment.
 At a press conference for the film, she said:

 Watching the previous 'Appleseed,' I thought that the expression of contrast in man and machine, violence and love was wonderful.